 Now let us write a query to delete the records where dense_rank() is more than 1.

 With CustomerCTE as (Select ID, Customer Name, item, price, dense_rank() over (partition by Id order by Id) as DENSERANK from customers) delete from CustomerCTE where DENSERANK>1;

-Now the results for this query will be
+Now the results for this query is given in the below table.

 Now we got the output as we expected.